About this page

 Comparisons between different centres

-atmosphere is still more complex than the most complex numerical prediction models.
-Errors can and will occur.
-Never just take one forecast as gospel.
-Always keep updating with the latest information - your own eyes, your own barometer, the latest forecast from the BBC, the Coastguard, the Internet etc etc. Just as you continually check your navigation and pilotage, do the same with the weather.
+However, the Met Office, like any other forecast servicre is far from perfect.
+Never rely on one forecast in isolation; always keep updating with the latest information - your own eyes, your own barometer, the latest forecast from the BBC, the Coastguard, the Internet etc etc. Just as you continually check your navigation and pilotage, do the same with the weather.
 You will never guarantee not to be caught out but you will minimise the risks.
-On another page, I have place a very brief review of numerical weather prediction and how forecasting has evolved over the ages. |
+On another page, I have placed a very brief review of numerical weather prediction and how forecasting has evolved over the ages.